 A student must meet and maintain the standards provided by KSHSAA and the USD #342 Board of Education in order to participate in extracurricular activities.
 KSHSAA scholastic standards state a student shall have passed at least five subjects of unit weight the previous semester and shall be enrolled in at least five subjects of unit weight during the present semester.
-McLouth standards state that students must also maintain a "C" average overall with no F's.
-(If a student carries 4 D's, they would also be deemed ineligible.)
+McLouth standards state that students must have no more than 2 D's along with no F's.
+Ineligible students will not travel to away events with the team.